tokland/omreact/README.md

 #### How do actions usually look?

-They tend to have these 4 forms.
-Here the actions:
+They use to have these 4 shapes.:

 ```js
 const actions = {